 In the interest of full disclosure, the T1 Pro reviewed in this article was generously provided to me by Fiido.
 This gesture, however, does not influence my opinions, and the ensuing evaluation remains impartial, reflecting my genuine experience and assessment of the product.

-Fiido is quickly establishing itself as a major global e-bike brand, with strong sales in the US, EU and UK.
-The T1 Pro is their flagship cargo/utility e-bike and is aimed at riders who want to use an electric bike for running daily errands.
+Fiido is quickly establishing itself as a major global e-bike brand, with strong US, EU and UK sales.
+The T1 Pro is their flagship cargo/utility e-bike aimed at riders who want to use an electric bike to run daily errands.
 Do we need to rely on cars and the ever-increasing expense of running one day to day?

 The Fiido T1 Pro was very well packaged in a heavy-duty cardboard box with lots of foam protection.
 Upon inspection, there was no damage or marks whatsoever.
 Full marks here!

 Assembly was a fairly straightforward process.
 The front wheel and mudguard needed to be fitted, along with the saddle / seatpost, front basket and large headlight.
-I found the instructions easy to understand, and all the necessary tools were provided.
+The instructions were easy to understand, and all the necessary tools were provided.

-The test route was hilly with lots of country lanes and rough forest tracks.
+The test route was hilly, with many country lanes and rough forest tracks.
 The weather was a mixture of sunny spells, gusting winds with occasional heavy downpours.
-The road surface was very wet, and muddy with standing water in places.
+The road surface was very wet and muddy, with standing water.
 Not ideal testing conditions.

-Starting in pedal assist level 1 there’s no sudden surge of power, more like a gentle push.
+Starting in pedal assist level 1, there’s no sudden surge of power; it is more like a gentle push.
 The pedal assist seems to respond to changes in gradient.
-For example: On flat ground, the assist is very subtle, but the moment you start going uphill it increases the steeper it gets.
+For example, On flat ground, the assist is very subtle, but the moment you start going uphill, it increases the steeper it gets.
 When the road levels off, the assist seems to reduce.
 I prefer the instant responsiveness of torque-sensing assist.
-But, at least with the T1 you have the throttle to fall back on, and that works very well.
+But, at least with the T1, you have the throttle to fall back on, which works very well.

-After a short while, I decided to keep it in assist level 2, and there it stayed for most of the ride.
-On the first hill, I noticed that the motor seems to produce a lot more torque than similar motors (like on the Engwe Engine Pro).
-It flew up the first mile-long climb and didn’t seem to struggle, despite me putting in a minimal amount of pedalling effort.
+After a short while, I kept it in assist level 2, where it stayed for most of the ride.
+On the first hill, I noticed that the motor produced much more torque than similar motors (like on the Engwe Engine Pro).
+It flew up the first mile-long climb and didn’t seem to struggle despite me putting in a minimal amount of pedalling effort.

 Another thing I noticed is how smooth the ride is, particularly the suspension.
-Most of the budget fat tire e-bikes I’ve tested in the last year have a little back-and-forth play in the fork stanchions.
-Not so on the T1, the suspension had a premium feel to it – very smooth with good damping.
-I would usually lock forks out, but these were so good, I let them do their job.
+Most budget fat tyre e-bikes I tested last year have a little back-and-forth play-in-the-fork stanchions.
+Not so on the T1; the suspension had a premium feel – very smooth with good damping.
+I would usually lock forks out, but these were so good I let them do their job.

 Handling is another thing that immediately impressed me.
-It feels quite neutral and confidence-inspiring – I’ve always found fat tire e-bikes to be a bit cumbersome, especially at lower speeds, but the Fiido T1 Pro feels a lot more nimble than its weight and style would suggest.
+It feels quite neutral and confidence-inspiring – I’ve always found fat tyre e-bikes to be a bit cumbersome, especially at lower speeds, but the Fiido T1 Pro feels much more nimble than its weight and style suggest.
 I hit speeds of nearly 40 mph on one descent, with a long, sweeping bend at the bottom, and the T1 felt planted!

-I feel the handling is greatly helped by the CST Tourance 20 x 4-inch tires.
-Unlike most fat tire e-bikes, this tread is much more road-orientated, meaning you get reduced rolling resistance and road noise.
+I feel the handling is greatly helped by the CST Tourance 20 x 4-inch tyres.
+Unlike most fat tyre e-bikes, this tread is much more road-orientated, meaning you get reduced rolling resistance and road noise.